 Many people assume that without a social security number, it is impossible to build a strong credit history.
 However, this is not the case?
 Click here to learn more!

 The Bureau of Justice defines identify theft and identity fraud as types of crime in which someone wrongfully obtains and uses another person’s personal data in some way that involves fraud or deception, typically for economic gain.
 Click here to learn more and protect yourself!

 Disputing incorrect information is good for your credit.
-But beware of misinformation and scams around credit repair.
 Click here to learn more!